 Marble is a popular metamorphic rock found in mountainous regions and is usually quarried in India, Italy, China, and Spain.
-The market for marble grew at a CAGR of 5% between 2016 and 2021, the market was valued at \$10,312 million in 2021 and is expected to reach to \$17,400 million in 2030.
+The estimated CAGR between 2018 and 2022 for marble industry is 6%.
+The estimated market is valued at \$11,208 in 2022, expected to reach \$15,603 in 2027.
 Marble is famous for its beauty, elegance, and timeless appeal.
 Many architectural projects including the historical ones are built using different marbles.